geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " If they provoke it, need we wish to shun ?

-u 'Tis for the coward, treacherous, cold, or weak, £10 " Of caution, danger, doubt, defence, to speak ;
+u 'Tis for the coward, treacherous, cold, or weak, £10 " Of caution, danger, doubt, defence, to speak;
 " Lord of a thousand hosts, a thousand lands,
 " This bolder plan our martial prince demands,
 " This, while his prudence gives it strength and weight, il Shall add new glories to our prosperous state."

 He ceased: in evil hour the listening throng
-Their praises of this artful speech prolong ;
+Their praises of this artful speech prolong;
 In evil hour, this plan the monarch chose,
 And bade his warriors snatch a short repose.